jork41989/cumulusNote/README.md

 # CumulusNote ![alt text](https://cdn2.iconfinder.com/data/icons/minimalism/512/soundcloud.png)

-Cumulus note is a site that features audio content created and curated by our userbase!
+CumulusNote is a site that features audio content created and curated by our userbase! .
+CumulusNote is built with React/Redux and Ruby on Rails, using a PostgreSQL database.
 ![alt text](https://i.imgur.com/WETz7D0.jpg)

 ---